mathriddle/ColabTurtlePlus/README.md

 Examples
 ---

-Examples of using ColabTurtlePlus in a Colaboratory or JupyterLab noteboook can be found in the folder Lab_examples.
+Examples of using ColabTurtlePlus in a Colaboratory or JupyterLab noteboook can be found in the examples folder.